ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: #faq-shared}
 {: faq}

-{{site.data.keyword.vmwaresolutions_short}} Shared is a multi-tenant VMware infrastructure solution based on a robust VMware product called vCloud Director.
-You can use this solution to rapidly create, migrate, and consume your VMs in the cloud.
+{{site.data.keyword.vmwaresolutions_short}} Shared is a multi-tenant VMware® infrastructure solution based on a robust VMware product called vCloud Director.
+You can use this solution to rapidly create, migrate, and use your VMs in the cloud.

-## What are my options to consume resources with VMware Solutions Shared?
+## What are my options to use resources with VMware Solutions Shared?
 {: #faq-shared-options}
 {: faq}
 {: support}

 You are provided with the following two consumption models:
-* **On-Demand**: with this consumption model, you only pay for the compute you actually consume in an hourly pricing model.
+* **On-demand**.
+With this consumption model, you pay only for the compute resources that you use, in an hourly pricing model.
-* **Reserved**: with this consumption model, you can “reserve” compute in advance to ensure that your capacity is available when you need it.
-Billing for “Reserved” will be available monthly, yearly, or on multi-year basis.
-Other resources such as storage and egress will be billed as per the actual usage irrespective of the consumption model.
+* **Reserved**.
+With this consumption model, you can reserve compute resources in advance to ensure that your capacity is available when you need it.
+Billing for **Reserved** is available monthly, yearly, or on a multi-year basis.
+Other resources, such as storage and egress, are billed per usage, regardless of the consumption model.

 ## Why should I subscribe to VMware Solutions Shared?
 {: #faq-shared-subscribe}
 {: faq}

-{{site.data.keyword.vmwaresolutions_short}} Shared enables you to extend your VMs to the cloud with ultimate capacity flexibility and scalability.
-Whether you are looking to begin your cloud journey with a dev/test environment, a disaster recovery site, or a full enterprise grade hybrid cloud transformation, {{site.data.keyword.vmwaresolutions_short}} Shared provides a cost-effective and self-service way to get started moving VMs to the cloud within minutes.
-With IBM managing the infrastructure up to the hypervisor, you do not need to worry about managing patching, upgrades, and monitoring yourself, which gives you more time and resources to focus on innovation.
-In addition, with a native like VMware experience, you can leverage your existing VMware resources and skill sets.
+With {{site.data.keyword.vmwaresolutions_short}} Shared, you can extend your VMs to the cloud with ultimate capacity flexibility and scalability.
+Whether you are looking to begin your cloud journey with a Development or Test environment, a disaster recovery site, or a full enterprise-grade hybrid cloud transformation, {{site.data.keyword.vmwaresolutions_short}} Shared provides a cost-effective and self-service way to start moving your VMs to the cloud within minutes.

+With IBM managing the infrastructure up to the hypervisor, you do not need to worry about managing patches, upgrades, and monitoring, which gives you more time and resources to focus on innovation.
+In addition, with a native like VMware experience, you can use your existing VMware resources and skill sets.

 ## What user accounts do I need for VMware Solutions Shared?
 {: #faq-user-accts-shared}